What Are FHA Loans?

-An FHA-insured property must be accessible without trespass on an adjoining property.
-If the property is not directly accessible via public ways, an easement must be associated with the property to provide direct access.
+An FHA-insured property must be accessible without trespassing on an adjoining property.
+So, if the property is not directly accessible via public ways, the owner must obtain an easement providing direct access.

 FHA-insured homes must be accessible for a pedestrian or vehicle from a public or private street with an all-weather surface.
-If the access street is privately owned, it must be maintained by a homeowners association or via agreement with other homeowners.
+If the access street is privately owned, a homeowners association or agreement with other homeowners must cover the maintenance.

 Absence Of Hazards